12 Ideas For a Silent Auction: The Ultimate Guide

 1. Start With Friends and Family

-As you begin your search for silent auction items, start with the people you know best—your friends and family.
+As you begin your search for each silent auction item, start with the people you know best-your friends and family.

 When you tap into your network (and ask your friends to do the same), you are involving people who are already close to you and are more likely to provide items (for little in return).
-So take advantage of that low hanging fruit to gain some early momentum for your auction.
+So take advantage of that low–hanging fruit to gain some early momentum for your silent auction fundraiser.

 2. Post to Social Media Accounts

 As part of your outreach to friends and family, don’t be afraid to post on your personal social media accounts to ask for donation prizes.
-While posting to your organization’s social media pages is a given, posting to your personal pages can increase your reach, and will also create some early buzz and awareness around the cause you will be fundraising for.
+While posting to your organization’s social media pages is a given, posting to your personal pages or donation site can increase your reach, and will also create some early buzz and awareness around the cause you will be fundraising for.
+If you are wondering how to grow your nonprofit social media, posting on your personal social accounts can help move the needle.

 3. Identify Potential Item Donors